Last Updated: 1/30/2023

 We use the information we collect in the following ways:

 Personal Contact Information

 We use this information to manage your account, to provide the Services, to maintain our customer/visitor lists, to respond to your inquiries or provide feedback, for identification and authentication purposes, for service improvement, and to address issues like malicious use of the Services.
 We may also use Personal Contact Information for limited marketing purposes, namely, to contact you to further discuss your interest in the Services, and to send you information about us or our partners.
 Any use of your Personal Contact Information for these limited marketing purposes will comply with applicable laws.
-Note: We do not use your SSN for any purpose other than to provide you with our EIN Service.

 We use Billing Information to manage your account, to provide the Services, and to check the financial qualifications of prospective customers and to collect payment for the Services.